In this section:

 - Center for Talented Youth, Johns Hopkins University, Baltimore, Maryland

-- Department of English and Communication Arts — Hood College
+- Department of English and Communication Arts — Hood College, Frederick, MD

 - Writing and Communication Interdisciplinary Major — Loyola University

-- Masters Degree in Professional Writing — Towson State University
+- Masters Degree in English Professional and Technical Writing Concentration — George Mason University

 - Communication Design programs — University of Maryland, Baltimore Campus